reuteras/packer/README.md

 # Packer

 This repo contains scripts and configuration to build virtual machines on macOS and Windows with the help of packer and VMware.
 At the moment I don't have a macOS machine with an Intel processor so those scripts are not tested.
-Since VMware Fusion for arm is in beta no real effort is made to support that plattform.
+Since VMware Fusion for arm is in beta no real effort is made to support that platform.

 ## Instructions on Windows